We hope you enjoy reading this article.

 6. Artificial Neural Networks (Reinforcement Learning)

 “Artificial Neural Networks” (ANNs) are popular ML algorithms used in deep learning.
-Developers of ANNs design and develop them by taking ideas from how the human brain operates.
+Developers design and develop ANNs by taking ideas from how the human brain operates.
 They develop ANNs as a set of interconnected algorithms that work together.

 ANNs belong to the “reinforcement learning” category of ML algorithms.
 The training process includes the trial-and-error approach and a feedback loop.
 ANNs help where the relationship between different input variables is hard for other algorithms to understand.